Corporate Tax Residency – Is your Corporation Really Tax Free?

 The problem with working through a Seychelles company (and no Indo branch) is that it would be hard to say that the residency is in Indonesia.
 But if it’s not in Indonesia – Where is the residency?

 This is the concept of establishing a tax domicile.
 Ideally in a place which doesn’t tax on a worldwide basis (Thailand is one such country, although “work” by foreigners is strictly forbidden in the Kingdom of Thailand).
 Other such places include Monaco, Cayman Islands, and Uruguay in some instances.

 This is the 2nd flag of Flag Theory – establishing a foreign tax home.

 So does setting up a Seychelles Corp qualify me for tax there?

 Well, as mentioned earlier – NO.

-To reiterate: an important to considering when doing business internationally is the headquarters, or sometimes referred to as the domicile of the business, or the mind and ‘brain-center’ of your corporation.
+To reiterate: an important point to consider when doing business internationally is the headquarters, or sometimes referred to as the domicile of the business, or the mind and ‘brain-center’ of your corporation.

-Furthermore, most “paper” or “virtual” corporations don’t allow you to operate within the jurisdiction of which you’ve been established.
-Some jurisdictions – such as BVI – have laws which specifically prevent from a local office being established which does any business with BVI locals.
-There are however, other advantages to a BVI company – mainly, banking.
+Furthermore, most “paper” or “virtual” corporations don’t allow you to operate within the jurisdiction in which you’ve been established.
+Some jurisdictions – such as BVI – have laws which specifically prevent a local office being established which does any business with BVI locals.
+There are, however, other advantages to a BVI company – mainly, banking.
 These type of “offshore” companies are of little advantage to someone who might need to establish a new tax home.